YooChangWan1969/buildozer_with_apple_silicon_chips/readme.md

 Second, install java JDK version 17.
 THIS IS VERY VERY VERY IMPORTANT.
 If you made the mistake of installing JDK 20 or above, you got this weird error during buildozer build.

-Compile-time name 'JNIUS_PLATFORM' not defined

 Next, let's update pip

 Third, pip3 install --upgrade pip
 Install buildozer and a couple of dependencies.

-You should better using virutalenv!!! mk kivy_venv cd kivy_venv python3 -m env .venv
+I think, You should better using virutalenv!!!

+mk kivy_venv
+cd kivy_venv
+python3 -m env .venv